Ion Ioanid

 Ion Ioanid (28 March 1926 – 12 October 2003) was a Romanian dissident and writer.
-Ioanid was a political prisoner of the communist-led regime after the Second World War and spent 12 years in prison and labour camps.
-He is best known for taking part at the 1953 Cavnic labor camp escape and for his book "Give us each day our daily prison" (Închisoarea noastră cea de toate zilele), a reference to the verse from the Christian Lord's Prayer.
+Ioanid was a political prisoner of the communist-led regime after World War II, who spent 12 years in prison and labor camps.
+He is best known for taking part in the 1953 Cavnic lead mine labor camp escape and for his book "Give us each day our daily prison" (Închisoarea noastră cea de toate zilele), a reference to the verse from the Christian Lord's Prayer.
 The book is a comprehensive recollection of his time spent in detention.
 He is considered a Romanian Solzhenitsyn, as his description of the communist detention regime in Romania is the most detailed one submitted by one of its victims.

 Biography

 Ioanid was born on 28 March 1926 at his father's estate in Ilovăț village, Mehedinți County.
 His godfather was Octavian Goga, a friend of his father, Tilică Ioanid.
-Tilică Ioanid was descended from an old and well-known Greek landlord family, a National Liberal Party member and a secretary in the Romanian government led by Miron Cristea before the World War II.

-Ioanid attended primary school in Ilovăț, then continued his studies in Bucharest, the first six years at Saint Sava National College, and the last two at Spiru Haret High School.
+Tilică Ioanid was descended from an old and well-known Greek landlord family, a National Liberal Party member, and a secretary in the Romanian government led by Miron Cristea before World War II.
+Ioanid attended primary school in Ilovăț, then continued his studies in Bucharest, the first six years at Saint Sava High School, and the last two at Spiru Haret High School.
 He received his bachelor's degree in 1944, at the Șișești village school, where both teachers and students sought shelter from the allied bombardment.
 In 1945 he enrolled in law school, but was expelled in the third year because of his "unhealthy social origin", as his father was a landlord.

 Ioanid was first arrested in 1949, but was released a few days later.
-In 1952 he was arrested again, and this time sentenced to 20 years of forced labour.
+In 1952 he was arrested again, and this time he was sentenced to 20 years of forced labour.
 He spent the next 12 years in several prisons and labor camps, and was released in 1964, following a pardon decree targeting political prisoners.
 He left Romania in 1969 and sought political asylum in West Germany.
-There, he worked for 20 years as a Romanian announcer and journalist for Radio Free Europe.
+There, he worked for more than 20 years as a Romanian announcer and journalist for Radio Free Europe.

 Give us each day our daily prison

 1949.
 First arrest

 He was arrested for the first time for facilitating the typewriting of two letters.
-The first, from his cousin George Boian, containing economic, political and military information about the situation of Romania at the time, was addressed to a friend outside of the country.
+The first, from his cousin George Boian, containing economic, political, and military information about the situation of Romania at the time, was addressed to a friend outside of the country.
 The second, from his close friend Baby Ivanovici, was addressed to the Remington Company in the United States.
 When Boian was arrested, the letters were found upon him, and as such Ioanid was also involved.
-He was detained at Malmaison prison, in Bucharest, where his investigation was held.
+He was detained at Malmaison Prison, in Bucharest, where his investigation was held.
 Beaten and tortured into admitting his part in the so-called plot — the other persons involved were cross-examined in parallel, and any lie told with the intent of protecting the others was eventually revealed — he was released a few days later.